Level A2 (Upper Beginner)

 The people in this country are smoking less and less.

-As mentioned, personne most commonly refers to individuals or individual human beings.
-Unlike gens, personne can be both singular and plural: la personne and les personnes.
+Les personnes most commonly refers to specific individuals or individual people and can be both singular and plural: la personne/les personnes.
+Using gens in the following examples would be incorrect.

 Il y a trois personnes dans la salle de classe.